-German student Natasha Drew talks about why she chose the Chemistry Extended Degree BSc degree at London Met.
+German student Natasha Drew talks about why she chose the Chemistry Extended Degree BSc (now Chemistry (including foundation year) BSc) at London Met.

 What made you choose London Met in particular?